Merced Manor, San Francisco: The Greene Family

 George's siblings eventually left.
 His father, who made money operating a mine, remarried to a Clara V about 1895 and died sometime before 1910.
 Meanwhile, the land was seemingly-assumed by the Spring Valley Water Company and the city of San Francisco.
 Due to the area's low population and distance from downtown, not much is known about damage from the 1906 earthquake other than crack development on the Lake Merced Tunnel arch and the Great Highway.
 In 1907, politician Abe Ruef (1864–1936) was captured at the Trocadero, hiding there after accusations of corruption.
 In the 1910s, Sloat Boulevard and 19th Avenue (downwards) were paved with municipal rail lines leading towards St. Francis Circle, eventually removed in the 1940s in favor of bus lines.
 In the 1920s, the area was rented to farmers.

 In the 1930s, George vocalized resistance to selling his last parcels of land in fear of urban development and damage to his trees.
 Around that time, the northwest 19th/Sloat corner lot (now Stern Grove entrance) and southwest 19th/Sloat lot (now annually used to host the Great Pumpkin Patch and Emerald Forest Christmas Trees) were petitioned by the Spring Valley Water Company to be rezoned from residential to commercial as it planned out and sold land to be developed.
 This was in attempt to construct a gas station which failed to fruition after denial by the city, probably subsequently indefinitely delaying construction on the plot.
-In 1931, Rosalie Meyer (1869–1956), daughter of Marc Eugene Meyer (1842–1925) and widow of Sigmund Stern (1857–1928), purchased the grove and Trocadero house from George and donated it to the city to become a park, naming it after her late husband.
+In 1931, Rosalie Meyer Stern(1869–1956), daughter of Marc Eugene Meyer (1842–1925) and widow of Sigmund Stern (1857–1928), purchased the grove and Trocadero house from George and donated it to the city to become a park, naming it after her late husband.
 George Greene eventually died in a shack somewhere on the corner (perhaps in the southeast plot) on November 3, 1934 as Herzig homes were completed on the east side of 20th Avenue.
 He was never married.
 His sister filled out his death information which proves his identity (commonly severely mistaken as the son of William's brother George M Greene who moved to Mexico).